 LIFE Scholars are encouraged to get involved in all aspects of the campus community.
 Students can choose to attend sporting events, join clubs, participate in service outings, eat in the dining halls, hang out in the SUB with their peers and more!
 Campus Engagement is required for earning a LIFE Scholars Certificate of Completion.
-Requirements pending.
+Requirement 60 hours.

 Peer Partners for Social Support

 Peer Partners, traditional MSU students, support LIFE Scholars with academics and/or campus engagement to help them succeed in their classes, get involved in the campus community and have a successful college experience.
 All Peer Partners are required to complete an online application, participate in an interview with the program director and complete online training modules.
 Resources and ongoing support will be provided to ensure a successful and mutually beneficial partnership.

 LIFE Scholars participate in campus internships to prepare them for competitive employment upon graduation.
 The majority of students engage in meaningful work experiences through the nationally recognized Project SEARCH internship model.